 Treatment and prognosis

-The mainstay of treatment is antithrombotic therapy (anticoagulation and/or antiplatelet medications) along with routine medical management for the modification of risk factors.
+The mainstay of treatment is with antiplatelet medications, often initially dual antiplatelet therapy before transition to lifelong antiplatelet monotherapy, along with aggressive medical management for the modifiable risk factors 5.

 Surgical treatments such as intracranial endarterectomy and extracranial to intracranial bypass procedures have been trialed but lost popularity with the emergence of endovascular techniques.
 Endovascular treatment were first trialed with balloon angioplasty but now almost solely involves endovascular stenting which may be considered in patients who fail best medical management 5.